Skip to main content

 8. Let cool completely before glazing.

-Make the Chocolate Glaze for Brownies
+Make the Glossy Chocolate Glaze

 1. Melt butter and chocolate chips together over low heat, stirring constantly.